Michelle L. Drumbl Robert O. Bentley Professor of Law and Director, Tax Clinic

 LLM, 2002, New York University

-Michelle Lyon Drumbl is the Director of the Tax Clinic and Clinical Professor of Law at Washington and Lee University.
+Michelle Lyon Drumbl is the Director of the Tax Clinic and Robert O. Bentley Professor of Law at Washington and Lee University.
 Her teaching and research interests focus on federal income taxation of individuals, tax procedure, and tax policy.

 As Director of the Tax Clinic, Professor Drumbl oversees students as they provide pro bono representation for low-income taxpayers who have post-filing controversies with the Internal Revenue Service and educate taxpayers about their tax rights and responsibilities.
 Under Professor Drumbl's supervision, clinic students represent clients before the IRS in examinations, collections, appeals, and a variety of other matters.
 The Tax Clinic also represents clients in deficiency cases in U.S. Tax Court and tax refund litigation in Federal District Court.
 Since 2008, the Tax Clinic has been awarded more than $800,000 in federal funds from the Internal Revenue Service's Low Income Taxpayer Clinic grant program.